 While the topic of sustainability has multiple facets, its growing importance in policymaking, commercial and operational domains is undeniable.
 IoT has a significant role to play in enabling sustainability via improved access to data from widely dispersed machines and sensors through to interoperable systems for sharing data along supply chains and resource distribution networks.
 In the future, there will also be a requirement for the technologies used in IoT systems to be sustainable in their own right.

-oneM2M has a significant role to play as a standard that enables sustainability and because some of its functional capabilities improve the sustainability of IoT deployments. oneM2M standards are based on the principles of interoperability, scalability, modularity, and re-use, both of new and existing technologies. oneM2M is integral in sustainability-related usage scenarios involving smart streetlights, intelligent transport, smart city, and waste management.
+oneM2M has a significant role to play as a standard that enables sustainability and because some of its functional capabilities improve the sustainability of IoT deployments. oneM2M standards are based on the principles of interoperability, scalability, modularity, and re-use, both of new and existing technologies. oneM2M is integral in sustainability-related usage scenarios such as smart streetlights, intelligent transport, smart city, and waste management.
 Capabilities that exist in oneM2M technical specifications address issues related to power management through the intelligent timing of communications as well as interworking, which permits brownfield sites to integrate new technologies and to acquire more sustainable operating characteristics.

 Many of the issues and opportunities raised by the growing call for sustainability and sustainable technologies fall outside the scope of oneM2M’s TP activities.
 There is market demand to understand how IoT can enable sustainability, through use-case and case-study examples, as well as the underlying principles for reusable systems that minimize the inefficiencies of building one-off or silo systems.
 The purpose of establishing a Sustainability Sub-Committee within oneM2M is to address the demand for information and to promote key standardization principles that mitigate the shortcomings of proprietary, and potentially wasteful, approaches.
 The Sustainability Sub-Committee (SSC) under the oneM2M Steering Committee is the gateway for channeling oneM2M’s role in sustainability and providing an organizing framework for involving market participants that are focused more on the application of standards and less on the creation of standards.